socadk/design-practice-repository/activities/DPR-StorySplitting.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!-- See ART, don’t overdo etc. -->
-The only warning of danger is not to overdo it; do not carried away by dreaming up data entry and data variations, business rules nobody has asked for, etc.
+The only warning of danger is not to overdo it; one should not get carried away by dreaming up data entry and data variations, business rules nobody has asked for, and so on.

 ### Origins and Signs of Use